-The Master of Music program consists of five concentrations:
+The Master of Music program consists of seven concentrations:

 - History and Literature